Indian court issues summons to BBC in defamation case over Modi documentary | Law-Order

 India's Delhi High Court issued a summons to British broadcaster BBC on Monday in a defamation case over its documentary on Prime Minister Narendra Modi that questioned his leadership during the 2002 Gujarat riots.
 The suit was filed on the basis that the documentary "maliciously defamed India", said Siddharth Sharma, an advocate for Gujarat-based non-profit Justice on Trial that filed the suit.

-The BBC did not immediately respond to a request for comment on the defamation case.
-It has previously said that it stood by its reporting for the documentary, which was not aired in India, and that it "does not have an agenda".
+The BBC has previously said that it stood by its reporting for the documentary, which was not aired in India, and that it "does not have an agenda".
 The documentary focused on Modi's leadership as chief minister of the western state of Gujarat during riots in 2002 in which at least 1,000 people were killed, most of them Muslims.
 Activists put the toll at more than twice that number.

 Modi has denied accusations that he did not do enough to stop the riots and a Supreme Court-ordered investigation found no evidence to prosecute him.